nextcloud/documentation/developer_manual/app/info.rst

 * **logging**: apps which implement a logging system

 * **prevent_group_restriction**: apps which can not be enabled for specific groups (e.g. notifications app).
-  Introduced with ownCloud 9.0, can also be used in earlier versions, but the functionality is ignored.
+  Introduced with Nextcloud 9.0, can also be used in earlier versions, but the functionality is ignored.

 .. note::